 There are six areas of IT where virtualization is making headway:

 The layer of software that enables this abstraction is often referred to as the hypervisor.
-The most common hypervisor -- Type 1 -- is designed to sit directly on bare metal and provide the ability to virtualize the hardware platform for use by the virtual machines (VMs).
+The most common hypervisor -- Type 1 -- is designed to sit directly on bare metal and provide the ability to virtualize the hardware platform for use by the virtual machines.
 KVM virtualization is a Linux kernel-based virtualization hypervisor that provides Type 1 virtualization benefits similar to other hypervisors.
 KVM is licensed under open source.
-A Type 2 hypervisor requires a host operating system and is more often used for testing/labs.
+A Type 2 hypervisor requires a host operating system and is more often used for testing and labs.

-6. Application virtualization is abstracting the application layer away from the operating system.
-This way the application can run in an encapsulated form without being depended upon on the operating system underneath.
+- Application virtualization is abstracting the application layer away from the operating system.
+This way, the application can run in an encapsulated form without being depended upon on by the operating system underneath.
 This can allow a Windows application to run on Linux and vice versa, in addition to adding a level of isolation.